Jean-Pierre Wimille: Post-World War II

 Wimille married Christiane de la Fressange with whom he had a son, François, born in 1946.
-At the end of the War, he became the No. 1 driver for the Alfa Romeo team between 1946 and 1948, winning several Grand Prix races including his second French Grand Prix.
-He had a long-standing affair with French singer Juliette Greco, whom he met in 1947 at the Tabou in Paris.
+He took part in and won the 1945 Coupe des Prisonniers — one of the first races following the end of the war — driving a pre-war Bugatti Type 59/50B.
+For the 1946 season, he rotated driving for Ecurie Naphtra Course and Alfa Corse, the factory team for Alfa Romeo.
+In 1947, he rotated between Alfa Romeo and Equipe Gordini, winning multiple races across the season.
+This arraignment continued for 1948, with multiple dominant wins, including at his home French Grand Prix.
+During these years, he became the defacto leader of the Alfa Romeo factory team.
+He had a long-standing affair with French singer Juliette Gréco, whom he met in 1947 at the Tabou in Paris.

 From 1946 on, Wimille built and designed cars in Paris under the brand-name Wimille.
 Between 1946 and 1950 around eight cars were built, at first with Citroën engines, later with Ford V8 engines.

 Death

 Wimille died when he lost control of his Simca-Gordini and crashed into a tree during practice runs for the 1949 Buenos Aires Grand Prix.
 He is buried in the Cimetière de Passy in Paris.
 There is a memorial to him at the Porte Dauphine on the edge of the Bois de Boulogne in Paris.